jmoussa/luxor-component-library/README.md

 }
 ```

+## Weather Widget

+A note on the weather widget in that it requires an API_KEY to be exported from a local.js file in `src/config/local.js`.
+API Key should go belong to a valid RapidAPI account.

 ## Demo
 To run the live interactive demo.
 Pull down the source code from github and navigate to `example/` and run: